overlay-market/OIPs/notes/note-9.md

 Issue to address with this note:

-- Do we have to worry about the [parasitic funding trade](note-6#parasitic-capital)?
+- Do we have to worry about [parasitic funding](note-6#parasitic-capital)?

 ## Context

 While contemplating ways to offer pools of capital yield while supporting the system, a question came up with the current implementation of [funding payments](note-1):

-*Given an imbalance in open interest, can a large trader come in and take positions on both the long and short side at the same time, in order to siphon off funding to themselves without price risk?*
+*Given an imbalance in open interest, can a large user come in and take positions on both the long and short side at the same time, in order to siphon off funding to themselves without price risk?*

-Going through the example below in detail shows the current implementation of funding in fact *does* expose the parasitic trader to price risk, as funding increases the trader's position size on the side with less aggregate open interest.
+Going through the example below in detail shows the current implementation of funding in fact *does* expose the parasitic user to price risk, as funding increases the user's position size on the side with less aggregate open interest.
 So we are not vulnerable to this type of attack.

 However, the example shows that if we had taken the traditional approach to funding where only users' collateral amounts are increased/decreased, but position sizes remain intact, we would be vulnerable to this type of parasitic behavior.

 ### Background

-The simple but illustrative example of the parasitic funding trade is as follows.
+The simple but illustrative example of the parasitic funding position is as follows.

-Assume there are two traders.
+Assume there are two users.
 The first goes long with position size \\( n \\).
 The second goes *both* long and short with size \\( N \\) on each side.
-The second trader chooses size \\( N \gg n \\), to try to siphon off funding payments that would have otherwise been used as incentive for a true short.
+The second user chooses size \\( N \gg n \\), to try to siphon off funding payments that would have otherwise been used as incentive for a true short.

 Imbalance in open interest (OI) is then initially